-Defending the accused in New Jersey driving under the influence cases
+Defending the accused in Monmouth County and throughout NJ driving under the influence cases

 New Jersey takes driving under the influence (DUI) of drugs or while intoxicated (DWI) very seriously and imposes harsh penalties for violations.
 At Lomurro Law, our New Jersey DUI/DWI lawyers regularly represent clients in criminal matters throughout New Jersey and have the trial advocacy education and experience necessary to develop a comprehensive defense strategy designed to protect your rights and minimize the consequences of DUI/DWI charges.

 What are the penalties for a DUI/DWI in New Jersey?

 New Jersey’s DUI/DWI laws are complex, with the penalties for violations depending on a variety of factors, including whether there are prior DUI/DWI convictions, the type of license held and the individual’s age and blood alcohol concentration (BAC).

 The penalties for a DUI/DWI in NJare:

 - First offense for a driver 21 years or older with a BAC greater than 0.08% but less than 0.10% — 3 month license suspension, fines of $250-$400, 12-48 hours of required alcohol and highway safety education at an Intoxicated Driver Resource Center (IDRC training), an insurance surcharge of $1,000/year for three years and up to 30 days in jail.